 - Loss of confidence

 - Lack of desire to maintain appearance

-In fact, there are many studies which have examined weight gain during and after pregnancy have linked body dissatisfaction with depression, psychological stress, overeating and additional weight gain.
+In fact, there are many studies which have examined weight gain during and after pregnancy.
+These studies have linked body dissatisfaction with depression, psychological stress, overeating, and additional weight gain.

 Often times, a good diet and exercise regime are not enough to get rid of the excess, sagging skin and loosened abdominal muscles after pregnancy.
 On the upside, diet and exercise should help you to achieve your ideal or goal weight and get you through the surgery and recovery process quicker and more easily.
 Some of our patients talked to us about how important it was to have their core and upper body strength during the immediate recovery period.